Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 4. For playback testing we can use SHAKA Player.
 Open browser that supports FairPlay, go To https://shaka-player-demo.appspot.com/demo -> Custom Content and create new player source.
 Enter streaming url to Manifest URL field.
 ![screenshot](img/fairplay-shaka-main.png)

-5. Select DRM pane.
+5. Go to DRM pane.
 In Custom License Server URL field you need to enter https://fps.ezdrm.com/api/licenses/[fairplay_asset_id]?locatorid=[locator_id]&authorization=[token], in Custom License Certificate URL enter the URL to your Apple FairPlay sertificate.

    ![screenshot](img/fairplay-shaka-drm.png)